luoxiu/Schedule/README.md

 ## Contributing

-Feel free to criticize!
+Schedule is now a nascent project.
+So all suggestions are welcome!

 ---

 Like **Schedule**?
-Star me then tell your friends!
+Star me and then tell your friends!